outmaneuver/selfbot/README.md

 - `!banrole <role> [reason]`: Ban all users with a specific role from the server
 - `!setactivity <activity_type> <activity_name>`: Set a custom activity status
 - `!clearactivity`: Clear the custom activity status
+- `!purge [channel_id] [delay]`: Purge a selfbot user's messages in a specified channel with an optional delay between deletions.
+If no channel ID is provided, it will purge messages in the current channel.
+The delay is in seconds and defaults to 1.0.

 ## Rich Presence Elements